Sheikh Hasina convicted of crimes against humanity – what we know

 What was the verdict?

-The special International Crimes Tribunal 1 (ICT) in Dhaka has found Hasina guilty of crimes against humanity and sentenced her to death.
+The special International Crimes Tribunal 1 (ICT) in Dhaka found Hasina guilty of crimes against humanity and sentenced her to death.

-The independent ICT was originally set up by Hasina herself in 2010 to investigate crimes against humanity committed during the 1971 war, which resulted in Bangladesh’s independence from Pakistan.
+The independent ICT was originally set up by Hasina herself in 2010 to investigate crimes against humanity committed during the 1971 war that resulted in Bangladesh’s independence from Pakistan.
 However, it has been criticised in the past by human rights organisations and her opponents who have accused her of using it for politically motivated purposes while she was in power.

+The tribunal issued three categories of punishment against Hasina across five charges.
+Two counts resulted in the death penalty, and one count led to imprisonment until natural death.

-In particular, Hasina has been sentenced to death after being found guilty of the charge of ordering the deployment of drones, helicopters and lethal weapons against protesters, and “by virtue of her order” the killings of protesters in Chankarpul of Dhaka and in Ashulia of Savar.
-Twelve protesters were killed in these two areas.
+Hasina was sentenced to imprisonment until natural death after being found guilty on three counts under the first charge: incitement, ordering killings, and inaction to prevent the atrocities and failing to take punitive actions against the perpetrators.

-“Accused prime minister Sheikh Hasina committed crimes against humanity by her incitement order and also failure to take preventive and punitive measures under charge 1,” the verdict stated.

-“Accused Sheikh Hasina committed one count of crimes against humanity by her order to use drones, helicopters and lethal weapons under charge number 2,” the court said.
+For charge two, Hasina was found guilty of crimes against humanity by her order to use drones, helicopters and lethal weapons.
+She was handed the death sentence.

-Additionally, the tribunal also issued a separate sentence of imprisonment until death on three other counts: incitement against protesters, issuing an order to kill them and failure to prevent the atrocities and take punitive action against the perpetrators.

-Former Home Minister Asaduzzaman Khan, who was on trial alongside Hasina, has also been sentenced to death.
-Former police chief Chowdhury Abdullah Al-Mamun, who also faced charges, has been sentenced to five years in prison.
+Former Home Minister Asaduzzaman Khan, who was on trial alongside Hasina, has also been found guilty of the first charge and sentenced to death.
+Former police chief Chowdhury Abdullah Al-Mamun was also found guilty of the first charge and has been sentenced to five years in prison.

 Al-Mamun was shown leniency due to his cooperation with the trial proceedings.
 He provided “material evidence to the tribunal to arrive at the correct decision”, the court said.